siheming/mspypeline/doc/source/analysis_options.rst

 | A quality control report for combining information from output tables of MaxQuant.
   See :meth:`~mspypeline.MaxQuantPlotter.create_report` for a description of the output and the :ref:`gallery <mqreport>` for an example of such a report.
-| This quality control report is specifically designed to process supplementary MaxQuant output tables available
+| This quality control report is specifically designed to process available supplementary MaxQuant output tables
   and generate a multi-page pdf document.
-Here, the quality of the mass spectrometry sample acquisition can be assessed, for instance the shape of a chromatogram or retention time and retention lenght of peptides.
+Here, the quality of the samples measured by mass spectrometry can be assessed, for instance the shape of a chromatogram or retention time and retention length of peptides.
 Additionally, information on sample quality such as missed cleavages, number of peptides measured and sequenced, and the proportion of contaminants among protein intensities is provided.